 Wanting another degree that made just as much sense as a degree in screenwriting, she went to seminary at Union Theological Seminary.
 She graduated in 2005 with her master's in Christian education, concentrating in children's, youth and recreational ministries.
 In each of her seminary classes, she sought to bring art and creativity into the life and faith.
 She once turned in a painting in lieu of a paper on the book of Revelation.
 (She totally got an A.) Creativity continues to deepen her life of faith.
 Painting for her is like prayer: an invitation to listen, be present, and reflect God's goodness.

 Her work has been included in Juried All Media shows at Crossroads Art Center, Richmond, VA, Art Works Gallery, Richmond, VA and BUYRVAart.com.
 Her painting "boxcaRVA" placed 2nd in BUYRVAart's "Spring in RVA" show.
 Her painting "Not the Last Casualty" placed 1st in Art Works Gallery's September 2017 Juried All Media Show.
-Her #RVA series will be a solo show in The Skylight Gallery at Art Works in Richmond, VA in March of 2018.
-In April of 2018, two paintings from her Storyteller Series will be featured in the “Faces Beyond Portraits” Exhibit at Uptown Gallery in Richmond, VA which is being juried by Christopher Oliver, Asst.
+Her #RVA series was a solo show in The Skylight Gallery at Art Works in Richmond, VA in March of 2018.
+In April of 2018, two paintings from her Storyteller Series were featured in the “Faces Beyond Portraits” Exhibit at Uptown Gallery in Richmond, VA which was juried by Christopher Oliver, Asst.
 Curator of American Art at VMFA.
 Additionally, her work hangs in private collections in California, Washington, Illinois, North Carolina, Georgia, Texas, Virginia, New York, Missouri and Florida.
 She is a member of both Crossroads Art Center and Art Works Gallery.
+She is an in resident artist at Crossroads Art Center in Richmond, VA.